abdelrahman-tarek-0/Discord-Cloud-Database/README.md

    * @example call - discordDatabase.login('email','password')
    * @example return - this
    * @description this method is for login to discord and obtaining the token this method will overwrite the token you put in the constructor, you can obtain the token from the class by using the token property discordDatabase.token
-   */
-async login(email, password)
+   * @deprecated this method is deprecated and not recommended to use */ async login(email, password)
 ```